saul-jb/blockstack-sso/README.md

 ```

 #### Authentication page
-Again we have to include the "blockstack_sso.min.js" script to the page, and again we will wait for it to have loaded using the "DOMContentLoaded" listener.
+Again it is necessary to include the "blockstack_sso.min.js" script to the page, and again the "DOMContentLoaded" listener should be added to ensure it is loaded before using it.
- Then we will call the Blockstack_sso.isSignedIn() method which will check that the user is logged in and return the user data.
-We can then call the
+ Then call the Blockstack_sso.isSignedIn() method which will check that the user is logged in and return the user data.
+After that call the
  "Blockstack_sso.phpSignIn()" method with the user's data as the first paarameter and a url to POST the data to as the second.<br />
 <br />
 ```HTML